 So how do we choose which lighting will work best in the many spaces in and around our home?
-Between Naps on the Porch is excited to share the following article written by John Flanagan with CSN Lighting.
-All of the beautiful lighting shown below is available at CSN...you'll find a link in this post for easy access to their online site.
-Their lighting selection is unsurpassed!
-Enjoy!
+John Flanagan with CSN Lighting has some great tips to share.
+All of the beautiful lighting shown below is available online at CSN.

 Using Lighting to Brighten up your Home